 The best low-key diner option in Brighton is Manjus.
 This Indian place does everything right.
-The food is mainly vegetarian street food done in the style of the region Gujarat.
+The food is mainly vegetarian street food done in Gujurati style.
 The food is traditional, but the setting is airy and modern.

 For Brighton’s best fish and chips you’ll want to head to Bardsley’s of Baker St. They’ve been in business since 1926 and the quality of their fish tells you they’ve been perfecting the recipe for a long time.
 They use sustainable fish too, to help ease the guilt of gorging on greasy deep-fried food.
 However, if you want a vegetarian option that is quick and easy then head to Sunbirds Deli.
 It’s just a block away from Bardsley’s and they serve up good Turkish plates.
 You can take some to go too if you want a healthy vegetarian option on a walk.

 Eastbourne has three great restaurants we want to highlight.
-Each one is different form the next and none of them are overly expensive.
+Each one is different from the next and none of them are too expensive.
 The first is Anema E Core.
-It’s a great Italian place that does pasta and pizza very well.
+It’s a great Italian place that serves up delicious pasta and pizza.

-One of our favourite restaurants in Eastbourne has to be the vegetarian place, The Green Almond.
-It straddles the casual setting of a café, but the menu us fine dining with a set three courses at a low price.
+One of our favourite restaurants in Eastbourne is a vegetarian option, The Green Almond.
+It has the casual ambience of a friendly café, but the menu offers fine dining with a set three courses at a bargain price.
 It’s very unique and worth checking out, but if vegetarian food still rubs you the wrong way we have an answer for that.
 Cru Eastbourne is the city’s best steakhouse and wine bar.
 You can get steak, Sunday roasts, charcuterie boards, and great wine to pair with all of it.

 In Lewes there aren’t as many fine dining options or seafood, but we still found lots of great meals.
-The best meals in Lewes are the kinds of meal that give you energy after a long day of walking the South Downs.
-You can get great, braised meats, burgers, or steaks.
-The pub atmosphere is honest and authentic.
-There’s not shtick here, just hearty meals.
+The restaurants in Lewes specialise in hearty, energising meals that will replenish hikers after a long day of walking in the South Downs.
+You can get great, braised meats, burgers, or steaks and the pub atmosphere is honest and authentic.
+There’s no shtick here, just hearty meals.

 Robson’s of Lewes is our favourite café in the area.
 You can get pastries, lattes and a full English breakfast if you like.
 They also have great take away rolls and sandwiches.
 Before a big walk we would enjoy a full English and then grab a sandwich to eat later in the day: one-stop shopping.